BruCycle/readme/README.md

 <br>
 <br>

 Ever had one of those days where an all day brewery crawl leaves you feeling bloated, gassy, and deeply unwell?
-BrüCycle was developed as a way for you to alleviate those symptoms. you will track your biking exercise data via [Strava](https://www.strava.com), and the number of beers that you have consumed during said exercise.
+BrüCycle was developed as a way for you to alleviate those symptoms.
+You will track your biking exercise data via [Strava](https://www.strava.com), and the number of beers that you have consumed during said exercise.
 You will accumulate beers in your Beer Bank based on the exercise you've completed.

 :beer: [Project Overview](#project-overview)
 <br>